johnstongrant/Tech-Demo-TailwindCSS/README.md

   }
 ```

-Lastly create a file in your root directory called `craco.config.js` and copy the following lines into it:
+Finally create a file in your root directory called `craco.config.js` and copy the following lines into it:
 ```
 // craco.config.js
 module.exports = {